ROHITMUKHERJEE9/Task-Management-CLI-Tool-/README.md

 - `task_manager.py`: The main script that runs the CLI Task Manager.
 - `tasks.txt`: The file where all tasks are stored.
 This file is automatically created in the same directory as the script.

-## License

-This project is open-source and available under the MIT License.

 ## Acknowledgments

 This tool was developed as a simple demonstration of how to create a basic CLI application in Python.

----

-This README provides clear instructions and explanations to help users understand how to use your Task Manager CLI tool.